Konami (wrestler)

+Konami Takemoto (竹本 小波, Takemoto Konami), known mononymously as Konami, is a Japanese professional wrestler.
+She is signed to World Wonder Ring Stardom (Stardom) where she is one-third of the current Artist of Stardom Champions in her third reign and the current Wonder of Stardom Champion in her first reign, she is a member of the H.A.T.E. stable.

 Takemoto was trained by Kana and Minoru Tanaka, making her debut in February 2015.
 Konami spent her early career competing for independent promotions such as Pro Wrestling Wave, Reina and JWP, eventually signing to Reina.
 After leaving the promotion in July 2016, she went on a short hiatus before returning to pro wrestling in November and debuting for World Wonder Ring Stardom in December 2016, going on to become a regular in the promotion before signing full time in May 2018.

 Career

 Early career (2015–2016)

 Konami first developed an interest in pro wrestling through her brother, who was an avid fan himself and would regularly watch it on television.
 Eventually, she and her brother attended a local show where she met Kana, and expressed interest in becoming a wrestler.
 Kana told her to apply for training after she had at least graduated junior high school and gave her her contact details.
 While she attended high school, she trained under former MMA fighter Megumi Fujii at a local martial arts gym.
 After graduating from high school in 2014, she moved to Tokyo and began training under Kana and Minoru Tanaka.
 Konami debuted for Kanapromania in early 2015, initially competing as a member of Kana's agency.
 After Kana announced she would be leaving for WWE in late 2015, Konami was forced to leave the agency and soon after signed with Reina Joshi Puroresu.
 She also started competing for Pro Wrestling Wave and JWP, unsuccessfully challenging Rydeen Hagane for the JWP Junior Championship and the Princess of Pro-Wrestling Championship on July 17, 2016.
 In July, Konami announced her intention to resign from Reina, and on July 21, she co-promoted a final show with Reina, teaming with Yuko Miyamoto in a fluorescent light tubes deathmatch main event, losing to Jun Kasai and Kagetsu.
 After quitting Reina, Konami made appearances for World Woman Pro-Wrestling Diana and Wave, before announcing she would be taking an indefinite leave from pro wrestling after August 14 to treat and recover from internal diseases, but vowed to return.
 In her farewell match, she teamed with her trainer Minoru Tanaka in a loss to Cat Power and Onryo.
 While recovering from treatment, she announced she had signed with agency GPS, and would return at their produced show on November 5.
 In her return match, she lost to Kairi Hojo.